- How is melanoma skin cancer treated?

 Some people treated with this drug develop new skin cancers called squamous cell carcinomas.
 These cancers are usually less serious than the melanoma they already have and can be treated by removing them.
 Still, your doctor will want to check your skin often during treatment and for several months afterward.
 You should also let your doctor know right away if you notice any new growths or abnormal areas on your skin.

-Dabrafenib (Tafinlar): This drug seems to work about as well as vemurafenib in terms of shrinking melanoma tumors.
+Dabrafenib (Tafinlar): This drug seems to work about as well as vemurafenib in terms of shrinking melanoma tumors when it is used by itself.
 It is taken as a capsule, twice a day.

 Common side effects include thickening of the skin (hyperkeratosis), headache, fever, joint pain, non-cancerous skin tumors, hair loss, and hand-foot syndrome (redness, pain, and irritation of the hands and feet).
 Although it also can cause squamous cell carcinomas of the skin, these may happen less often than with vemurafenib.
 Some other more serious side effects that can occur with dabrafenib include severe fevers, dehydration, kidney failure, eye problems, and increased blood sugar levels.

 The MEK gene is in the same signaling pathway inside cells as the BRAF gene, so drugs that block MEK proteins can also help treat melanomas with BRAF gene changes.